poozipotti/spotify_constellations/Readme.md

 ```

 ### Client
 > This app consists of an express server and a react app which acts as a client to consume data from the server.
-To run the app locally,
-> the server must be started and running before the client can start or it will fail.

 - Use `cd <path-to-repo>/spotify_web/api`
   to navigate to the server folder